kframework/matching-logic-prover/prover/strategies/knaster-tarski.md

      requires UNIVs =/=K .Patterns
       andBool UNIVs -Patterns fst(unzip(SUBST)) ==K .Patterns
 ```

+Finally, we use matching on the no universal quantifiers case to collapse the context.

 ```k
   rule <claim> \implies(\and( sep ( \forall { .Patterns }